Max-Meldrum/Max-Meldrum.github.io/docs/posts/2024-05-14-uwheel-datafusion.md

 # DataFusion Baseline

 We generate 20000 random time ranges with both **minute** and **hour** granularities between ``2022-01-01`` and  ``2022-01-31``, and record the latency of executions.
-Furthermore, we enable the mimalloc allocator and run things using single core tokio runtime since adding more tokio workers did not really improve the DataFusion performance for our workload.
+Furthermore, we enable the mimalloc allocator and run things using a single-threaded tokio runtime since adding more tokio workers did not really improve the DataFusion performance for our workload.

 Benchmark code used is available [here](https://github.com/uwheel/uwheel-datafusion) and the runs were executed on a MacBook Pro M2 machine.